khanshoaib3/minecraft-access/README.md

 ## Inventory Controls

 This features lets us use keyboard in inventory screens.
 Works with all default minecraft screens.
+Please note that item speaking in "Scrollable Recipes Group" under "Crafting Screen" will be delayed about one second, wait after press the slot moving key to hear the item name.

 *All key binds are re-mappable(except two keys) from the game's controls menu and these key binds do not interrupt with any other key with same key.*